• Skip to main content

 Medication

-The most important thing to remember is to discuss any medication you are taking with your doctor.
+The most important thing to remember is to discuss any medication you are taking with your family medicine provider.
 There are many products that you can obtain over the counter that may not be good to take over an extended period of time.
 For instance, NSAIDs such as ibuprofen or naproxen may be good for an acute injury, but taken on a regular basis, these drugs can cause kidney problems, heart problems, and stomach problems.
 They also increase your risk of bleeding.
 The number one drug of choice to control arthritis pain is acetaminophen.
 It is safe and effective for most people if taken as directed on the packaging.
-However, everyone is different so please discuss all over the counter medications with your doctor before taking them.
+However, everyone is different so please discuss all over the counter medications with your family medicine provider before taking them.

 To learn more about arthritis, its treatment, and what you can do to control pain and improve your joint function, call Advanced Medical PA at (561) 434-1935 to request an appointment, or request one online.